 Error Tolerance.
-Precursor mass Precursor mass tolerance.
+Precursor mass: This enables the selection of a precursor mass error tolerance.
 PEAKS Search identifies peptides within the precursor mass tolerance.
 Precursor mass tolerance can be specified in either Da or ppm.

-Fragment ion Fragment ion m/z tolerance.
+Fragment ion: This enables the selection of a fragment ion m/z tolerance.
 PEAKS Search uses this value when scoring peptide-spectrum matches.
 PEAKS considers that a fragment ion is matched if the calculated m/z is within the tolerance.